Skip to content

-Men in Black: International - Interview with 3D Modeler Danish Anwar
+Interview with 3D Modeler Danish Anwar

 Now a 3D Artist at Method Studios in Melbourne, CG Spectrum graduate Danish Anwar had a great experience working on his first feature film, Men in Black: International.
 Directed by F. Gary Gray, the movie starring Chris Hemsworth and Tessa Thompson was a fun opportunity for Danish to work on interesting other-wordly assets and add a few of his own creative touches.
-He talks about the role he played on the film; the unexpected places he finds inspiration; and how CG Spectrum's Advanced 3D Modeling Course has helped him in his work today.
+He talks about the role he played on the film; the unexpected places he finds inspiration; and how CG Spectrum's 3D Modeling Specialization Course has helped him in his work today.

 Danish, tell us about your role on Men in Black: International.